 An IEEE Fellow, Dr. Lau is Professor Emeritus at the University of California, Berkeley.
 Formerly he was founding Chief Scientist at Ortel Corp., a leading supplier of linear fiber-optic subsystems for Hybrid Fiber Coax (HFC) infrastructure.
 Ortel was acquired by Lucent in 2000.
 In 1997 Dr. Lau co-found LGC Wireless Inc., an equipment supplier for in-building wireless coverage and capacity solutions.
 LGC was acquired by ADC Telecom (NASDAQ:ADCT) in 2007.

-An IEEE Senior Member, Dr. Vahala is currently the Ted and Ginger Jenkins Professor of Information Science and Technology and professor of applied physics at the California Institute of Technology, Pasadena.
+An IEEE Senior Member, Dr. Vahala is currently the Ted and Ginger Jenkins Professor of Information Science and Technology and professor of applied physics at the California Institute of Technology, Pasadena, CA, USA.